Archival Education and Research Institutes (AERI)

 Eligibility for the Institute (top)

-All incoming and continuing doctoral students, recently graduated doctoral students, and faculty undertaking research and teaching activities from any U.S. or non-U.S. institution are eligible to attend.
+Undergraduate, graduate, incoming and continuing doctoral students, recently graduated doctoral students, incoming doctoral students, and faculty undertaking research and teaching activities in Archival Studies from any U.S. or non-U.S. institution are eligible to attend.
 However, places are limited so please pay close attention to the application procedures and deadline.

-A limited number of scholarships are available for doctoral students on a competitive basis to attend the Institute.
+A limited number of scholarships are available for doctoral students and un-tenured ladder faculty on a competitive basis to attend the Institute.
 The scholarship covers travel costs to and from the Institute and the registration fee, which covers full room and board and participation in all scheduled activities.

-In order to be eligible to apply for the scholarship, you must be a doctoral student attending a U.S. college or university.
-Students attending a school outside of the United States are not eligible to apply for the scholarship, but are still welcome and encouraged to apply to attend the Institute.
+In order to be eligible to apply for the scholarship, you must be a doctoral student or un-tenured ladder faculty attending a U.S. college or university.
+Students and faculty attending a school outside of the United States are not eligible to apply for the scholarship, but are still welcome and encouraged to apply to attend the Institute.

-Doctoral students interested in applying for one of the available scholarships must provide a full curriculum vitae and a personal statement in addition to the completed application form.
-Guidelines for this statement may be found in the application form located on the AERI website.
+Doctoral students and un-tenured ladder faculty interested in applying for one of the available scholarships must submit a full curriculum vitae and a personal statement into the application form.
+Guidelines for this statement can be found in the application form.

 Application Process (top)